 I was injured at work, what are my rights?

-You have the same legal rights whether you have been injured in an accident at work, are suffering from a work-related illness, or a condition such as carpal tunnel syndrome, for example.
+You have the same legal rights whether you have been injured at work, are suffering from a work-related illness, or a condition such as carpal tunnel syndrome, for example.
 It is important for you to understand your rights so that you can confidently manage your recovery and working future.
-It doesn’t matter who you work for or what you do, from offices to construction sites and private care homes to the NHS, whether you’re a temp working for an agency, full-time staff or self-employed, working away or from home, below is a basic plan of action you should try to follow:
+It doesn’t matter who you work for or what you do, from offices to construction sites and private care homes to the NHS, whether you’re a temp working for an agency, full-time staff or self-employed, below is a basic plan of action you should try to follow:

 If an employer attempts to prevent you from seeking medical attention, they are in breach of the law and acting completely improperly.
 Most workplaces will have a designated first aid officer in the event of an injury.
 You should see this person but also make sure that you either visit your GP or local A&E department.
 Similarly, for an illness you should first visit your GP.